arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 The equation shows that queues are proportional to the average squares of the coefficient of variation for arrivals and service processes.
 You compute the coefficient as the ratio between standard deviation and the mean of a probability distribution.
 Since the square of the standard deviation is the variance, **this means that queues vary linearly with variance**.

-If you were able to make the processing time of a queue equal every time ($C^2_\text{service} = 0$), this would only cut the average queue size in half because of the randomness of arrival times. **So, be very cautious if you think you can solve the problem of queues by reducing variability.**
+If you could make the processing time of a queue equal every time ($C^2_\text{service} = 0$), this would only cut the average queue size in half because of the randomness of arrival times. **So, be very cautious if you think you can solve the problem of queues by reducing variability.**

 #### Q6: The Principle of Variability Amplification: Operating at high levels of capacity utilization increases variability.